How To Dispose Of Cd

 CDs are also worth something to collectors.
 There are a number of rare and limited edition CDs that are worth a lot of money to collectors.
 In fact, some collectors are willing to pay hundreds of dollars for a rare CD.

-See also Where To Recycle Cd Cases
+See also What To Do With Old Cd Cases

 CDs may not be worth as much as they used to be, but they are still worth something to many people.
 They are a durable and collectible form of music media, and there is a growing demand for them among collectors.